Perseus333/daedalus-keyboard/README.md

 The Daedalus Keyboard has been a hobby project that I worked on during the last year.
 It has been my first real hardware project that I've done, and I learned a lot throughout the way.
 Therefore, I aim for this project to be the most open and educational keyboard project possible for everyone.

-Therefore, here you will find everything needed to get started or to satiate your curiosity: all of the code, the schematics, the CAD files and even my notes during research.
+To that end, here you will find everything needed to get started or to satiate your curiosity: all of the code, the schematics, the CAD files and even my notes during research.

 If you're interested in building your own keyboard, then the [report](/docs/report.pdf) might interest you.
 It is a compreheensive document that describes the whole process of creation of the keyboard step by step, whilst giving some useful tips throughout and some valuable lessons learned at the end.